 Adding RSL to Web Pages

 RSL licenses can be applied to individual web pages by declaring the license in the page’s <head> section.
 This can be done either by embedding the license using a <script> tag, or by linking to an external RSL license file using a <link> tag.
-In both uses, if the url attribute of <content> element is set to "", the license is a template that applies to the parent web page.
+In both cases, if the url attribute of the <content> element is set to "", the license is a template that applies to the parent web page.

 Example: Embedded License